nfritz98/vuejs-calendar/README.md

     ```
     npm run start
     ```
+    sass-version has to be updated to newer version (npm install node-sass@4.13)

 6. Site is available at http://localhost:3003/ (sort set in `.env` file).

 7. Repo is at `https://github.com/nfritz98/vuejs-calendar`

+8. use node_modules/.bin/webpack XX to replace globally installes webpack-commands

 ## Sponsors